LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 2. Allisee must go on a spirit quest.
 3. Allisee body will become moon stone.
 4. Allisee will become a kinetistic.
-5. Alisee will help Drekk-Zal’s father.
+5. Allisee will help Drekk-Zal’s father.

 In return Allissee gets all Drekk-Zal’s gold, some items, Moon-Bear Axe (Which is inside the Moon Fleshgem) and the mantle of the moon bear.